light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 - You can make a custom category.
 In this case they will be added at the end of page inside their own accordions (ala A1111 extensions): `<Enabled:ControlNet:1>`
 - You can use any node as prompt, not only text/media.
 For example StyleGan (this person does not exist) accepts only seed as input, but "prompt" category is mandatory.
 So do this: `<Seed:prompt:1>`
 - if you want to see default value in load image or video nodes inside mcww, you should add `show_default` in other args to it.
 E.g. `<Reference image:important:1> show_default`
+- if your text prompt is in json format, you can set the other args to json, to enable json code editor instead of regular textarea, with syntax highlight and drag-n-drop.
+E.g. `<Prompt:prompt:1> json`

 Nodes that are tested and should work as UI components are: